bitcoinmw/bitcoinmw/README.md

   * Clean and minimal implementation, and aiming to stay as such.
   * Follows the Mimblewimble protocol, which provides hidden amounts and scaling advantages.
+  * NIT (Non-interactive transactions) to be more familiar to Bitcoin users.
   * Memory bound, asic-resistant Cuckoo Cycle proof of work (C29d)
   * Relatively fast block time: one minute.
   * Bitcoin's limited supply schedule (starting with the 3.125 coins per 10 minutes epoch) with an extended long tail reward that lasts 1,000 years.
 Total supply cap is still 21 million.